 Bitcoin can be a profitable but risky addition to your portfolio.
 The best way for you to buy Bitcoin will depend on what you want to accomplish.
 If you want to own units of Bitcoin, you'll have to buy it on a cryptocurrency exchange.
 If you’d prefer to invest in one platform, a Bitcoin ETF might be the best strategy for you.
 A Bitcoin ETF that invests in Bitcoin will track the movements of the currency precisely, while a Bitcoin futures ETF can vary a bit from the actual performance of Bitcoin.

 For more information on adding Bitcoin or Bitcoin ETFs to your portfolio, check out Baraka.
-You’ll find great information and a commission-free platform to help you on your investment journey.
+You'll find more information to learn how to make your money work for you and get started with Baraka today to invest in over 6,000 U.S. stocks and ETFs.